carbon-language/carbon-lang/flang/documentation/Extensions.md

 * When a scalar CHARACTER actual argument of the same kind is known to have a length shorter than the associated dummy argument, it is extended on the right with blanks, similar to assignment.
+* When a dummy argument is `POINTER` or `ALLOCATABLE` and is `INTENT(IN)`, we relax enforcement of some requirements on actual arguments that must otherwise hold true for definable arguments.

 Extensions supported when enabled by options
 --------------------------------------------